 leading international orchestras, performers and artists in world-class venues.

-This year's line up include the Bavarian State Opera, the Boston Symphony Orchestra, the Igor Moiseyev Ballet, the Shanghai Chinese Orchestra, the Salzburg Marionette Theatre, the Prague Philharmonic Choir and many more.
+This year's line up include the National Theatre Brno, the iconic Russian dance company Igor Moiseyev Ballet, the Wiener Symphoniker, Hong Kong Chinese Orchestra, the China National Peking Opera Company and many more.